kingofctrl/vim.cpp/README.md

 ### Requirements

 - ensure that your version of Vim is at least 7.3.598 and that it has support for Python 2 or Python 3 scripting.
-- npm -g install instant-markdown-d
+- npm -g install instant-markdown-d (For plugin vim-instant-markdown)
-- xdg-utils
+- xdg-utils (For plugin vim-instant-markdown)
 - nodejs-legacy (For Debian-based systems)
 - wmctrl (Fullscreen needs)
 - cmake (Compile the ycm_core library)